osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 - There must be no duplicate paths of the same directory.
 - There must be no duplicate paths of the same file.

 These customizations are not supported for image types that deploy ostree commits (such as `edge-raw-image`, `edge-installer`, `edge-simplified-installer`).
+The only exception is the Fedora `iot-raw-image` image type, which supports these customizations.

 #### Directories